edwellbrook/react-typewriter/README.md

 This callback is called once the typing animation has completed.
 This is when all text has been either revealed or erased.

-### refs.reset
+### refs.restart

 type: `Function`

-This function can be called in order to *erase* the text immediately.
+This function can be called in order to *erase* the text immediately and restart the animation.

 License